 The reflective temperature setting allows the user to compensate for surrounding objects’ temperature reflecting on an object.
 Just like emissivity, reflective temperature is important when taking temperature measurements or comparing two objects’ temperatures.
 Not all cameras allow the user to input reflective temperature.

-Thermal tuning the camera involves adjusting the span or temperature range that the camera sees while in viewing mode.
+Thermal tuning the camera involves adjusting the span or temperature range that the camera sees while in manual viewing mode.
 Manual mode allows the user to adjust the span to a desired range, and the camera will always display this temperature range.
 Using the manual mode is best when used to bring out temperature differences of the object being viewed.

 Because thermal energy can be reflected off shiny surfaces, thermal imaging cameras cannot see through glass.
-Thermal imaging cameras can be used to gather about the inside of a wall, but they cannot see through walls.
+Thermal imaging cameras can be used to gather information about the inside of a wall, but they cannot see through walls.
 It is also important to know that thermal imaging cameras should not be used as the only deciding factor that a problem exists.
 Using other instruments should always be used to confirm the problem.